-A 457 visa allows its holder to live in Australia and work for their sponsoring company for up to 4 years.
-This skilled temporary visa is a pathway to residence used by individuals interested in immigrating to Australia permanently if their nominated occupation is listed on the Medium and Long Term Strategic List.
+A 482 visa allows its holder to live in Australia and work for their sponsoring company for 2 to 4 years, depending on the occupation.
+This skilled temporary visa may provide a pathway to residence used by individuals interested in immigrating to Australia permanently if their nominated occupation is listed on the Medium and Long Term Strategic List.

 How to Apply for a Temporary Work Visa

 There are three stages to employing a skilled worker under the subclass 457 visa program:

 - Employer applies to be a sponsor

 - Employer nominates a position

 The government requires businesses to get the “standard business sponsor” status so that both you and the government can be sure that: